hassanjkhan/FetchExercise/README.md

 ## Description

-Created an iOS application that would consume the open-source SeatGeek API and display events in a UITableView as shown in the below screenshots.
-To search an event UISearchBar should be used and it should be placed on the top of the UITableView.
+Created an iOS application that consumes the open-source SeatGeek API.
+It searches for an event through SeatGeek events endpoint, and allows for favouriting specific events.
-The application needs to fetch relevant events from SeatGeek API while user is typing in the search bar.

 ## Table of Contents